AshJamB/SilphNet/README.md

 and, when standing on their last-known map, as a static marker on the ground.

+On the friends list itself (**START** from the status screen), page through with **LEFT/RIGHT** or **A**, **SELECT** opens a confirm screen to remove the friend currently on screen (**A** confirms, **B** cancels) - it removes the friendship for both sides, not just locally.

 ### 4. Play

-Roughly every 30 seconds while in the overworld, the mod reports the current map and tile to the server and fetches friends' last-known positions back.
+Roughly every 30 seconds of actual play, the mod reports the current map and tile to the server and fetches friends' last-known positions back.
+The timer only advances while you're taking steps in the overworld rather than running on a strict background clock - standing still in a menu doesn't tick it forward, and it catches up on your next step once 30 seconds of real time have actually passed.
 If a friend's last-known map matches the one being explored, a static, non-animated marker appears at their last-known tile - it never moves on its own; if they move, the marker just relocates once on the next poll, not tweened or animated.

 ### Data usage